Population Health Sciences

 Credit 3 units.

-M19 PHS 505 Ethics in Population and Clinical Health
+PHS 5012 Ethics in Population and Clinical Health Research

 This course will expose population and clinical health researchers to the various ethical issues and situations encountered in their research and clinical duties, with a focus on research-related issues and solutions.
 It will also familiarize them with available ethics and compliance resources.
 Case studies and scenario presentations will facilitate discussion on topics such as informed consent, rights to health, personal responsibility for health, allegations of misconduct, research with communities, data objectivity and presentation, publications, collaborators' rights and responsibilities, intellectual property, and student-mentor relationships.